-There’s a lot to like, such as cash back, no annual fee and a free Amazon Prime Student subscription.
+Explore a student card that offers cash back, no annual fee and an Amazon Prime Student credit.

 - Customers new to credit are welcome to apply.